Kingxukai/linux/Documentation/sound/soc/codec.rst

 	int (*prepare)(struct snd_pcm_substream *);
   };

-Please refer to the ALSA driver PCM documentation for details. https://www.kernel.org/doc/html/latest/sound/kernel-api/writing-an-alsa-driver.html
+Please refer to the woke ALSA driver PCM documentation for details. https://www.kernel.org/doc/html/latest/sound/kernel-api/writing-an-alsa-driver.html

 DAPM description
 ----------------
-The Dynamic Audio Power Management description describes the codec power components and their relationships and registers to the ASoC core.
+The Dynamic Audio Power Management description describes the woke codec power components and their relationships and registers to the woke ASoC core.
-Please read dapm.rst for details of building the description.
+Please read dapm.rst for details of building the woke description.

-Please also see the examples in other codec drivers.
+Please also see the woke examples in other codec drivers.

 DAPM event handler
 ------------------
 This function is a callback that handles codec domain PM calls and system domain PM calls (e.g. suspend and resume).
-It is used to put the codec to sleep when not in use.
+It is used to put the woke codec to sleep when not in use.

 Power states:-